Hourly Wages and Salaries Overview

 • The salary is automatically divided by 52 weeks.

 Example: An employee with a $52,000 annual salary will have $1,000 distributed each week.
-If they’re assigned to two departments, each department will be allocated $500 weekly.
+If they are assigned to two locations, each location is attributed $500 in weekly labor costs.

-Once you’ve selected the appropriate wage type, you can learn how to update or adjust employee pay settings here.
+Once you’ve selected the appropriate wage type, you can learn how to Update Employee Wages and Salaries

 Was this article helpful?